Key takeaways

 With its modern infrastructure, access to the Schengen area, affordable cost of living, and vibrant cities, Spain continues to be a leading destination for freelancers, entrepreneurs, and remote employees alike.

-The digital nomad visa, introduced under the Spanish Startup Law, allows non-EU citizens to legally live and work in Spain while providing services to foreign companies or clients.
+The digital nomad visa in Spain, introduced under the Spanish Startup Law 28/2022, allows non-EU citizens to legally live and work in Spain while providing services to foreign companies or clients.

 Key features:

-• Permits 20% of income from Spanish companies
+- Permits up to 20% of income from Spanish companies

 To qualify, applicants must: